DredBaron/yt-dlp-sc/README.md

                     Set the temporary download directory.

     -s, -suppress
-                    Enables or disables the yt-dlp output suppression, showing only the progress bar.
+                    Enables or disables the yt-dlp output suppression.

     -p, --pretty
                     Enables or disables the 'pretty' menu.